trilemma-dev/Authorized/Sources/Authorized/Authorized.docc/Authorized.md

-# Authorized
+# ``Authorized``

+A Swift friendly implementation of the Authorization Services framework.

+## Overview

-This package is a complete Swift implementation of the non-deprecated portions of the [Authorization Services](https://developer.apple.com/documentation/security/authorization_services) framework which primarily consists of:
+A complete Swift implementation of the non-deprecated portions of the [Authorization Services](https://developer.apple.com/documentation/security/authorization_services) framework which primarily consists of:
 1. Requesting a user grant permission for one or more rights via macOS's Security Server
 2. Checking whether a user can perform an operation
 3. Defining custom rights in the Policy Database

-If you are looking to use `SMJobBless`, take a look at [Blessed](https://github.com/trilemma-dev/Blessed).
+>Tip: If you are looking to use `SMJobBless`, take a look at [Blessed](https://github.com/trilemma-dev/Blessed).

 You may be to just use Blessed instead of this package or use both directly for more advanced use cases.

 ## Defining Custom Rights
 macOS's authorization system is built around the concept of rights.
 The Policy Database contains definitions for all of